CryptoManufaktur-io/solana-rpc/README.md

 Dedicated / baremetal, Solana will run in systemd, not docker.

 - 16 or 24 core CPU that can boost above 3GHz, for example EPYC 7443p
-- 1 TiB of physical RAM if [full indices](https://docs.solana.com/running-validator/validator-start#account-indexing) are desired and accounts are kept in tmpfs to reduce NVMe wear
+- 1 TiB of physical RAM if [full indices](https://docs.solana.com/running-validator/validator-start#account-indexing) are desired
 - 1TB (or better) of NVMe disk
 - Avoid hardware RAID unless it's 9400/9500 tri mode series, e.g. Dell PERC11.
 You need TRIM commands to get through to the NVMe